Easy Buttermilk Substitute

 What is Buttermilk?

-What you buy in the grocery stores is now cultured, which is produced by adding cultures to milk during the fermentation process to simulate the lactic acid that would naturally occur in the traditional kind.
+Traditionally, it was the leftover liquid from churning cream to make butter.
+This is now referred to as traditional buttermilk.
+What you buy in the grocery stores is now cultured, produced by adding cultures to milk during fermentation to simulate the lactic acid that would naturally occur in the traditional kind.

 Buttermilk adds a rich, tangy flavor and a thicker consistency than other kinds of milk.
 It works to tenderize meat and vegetables.
-The lactic acid also reacts with other ingredients like baking powder and baking soda in recipes and acts as a leavener.
+The lactic acid also reacts with other ingredients like baking powder and baking soda in recipes and acts as a leavening agent.
 This helps batters and doughs to rise and be more tender.

-• 1 cup buttermilk = 1 cup milk + 1 tablespoon lemon juice
+• 1 cup milk + 1 tablespoon vinegar (distilled white vinegar or apple cider vinegar)

-• 1 cup buttermilk = 1 cup milk + 1 tablespoon vinegar (distilled white vinegar or apple cider vinegar)
+• 1 cup milk + 1 tablespoon lemon juice

 How to Make Buttermilk Substitute

-You can use any of the combinations I’ve provided above to make one cup of homemade buttermilk substitute.
-If you need more or less buttermilk, you can easily scale the recipe to fit the amount you need.
+You can use either combination I’ve provided above to make one cup of homemade buttermilk substitute.
+If you need more or less buttermilk, you can quickly scale the recipe to fit your desired amount.

-How to Make Dairy-Free and Vegan
+Make Dairy-Free and Vegan Buttermilk Substitutes

 To make a dairy-free and/ or, use your favorite non-dairy milk such as almond milk, soy milk, coconut milk, rice milk, or oat milk in place of the store-bought buttermilk called for in the recipe!
-It’s that easy!
+Itโ€™s that easy!

 • 1 cup buttermilk = 1 cup non-dairy milk (coconut, soy, rice, oat, almond) + 1 tablespoon lemon juice